ghi-electronics/Docs/hardware/legacy_products/netmf/intro.md

 # Loading the Bootloader
 Before loading the TinyCLR OS firmware, we need load the GHI Electronics' [Bootloader Version 2](../../loaders/bootloader.md) onto the mainboard.

 Each mainboard has specific instructions on loading the bootloader.
-Those instructions, and the firmware file, are found on the individial mainboard's pages.
+Those instructions, and the firmware file, are found on the individual mainboard's pages.

-# Loading the Firmware

-## Using TinyCLR Config
-(coming soon)

-## Manual Loading the Firmware
-TinyCLR Config tool should be used to update the firmware.
-As a backup, use the instructions on the [bootloader page](../../loaders/bootloader.md) for manual update.

 > [!Tip]
 > If you have never used TinyCLR OS before, [start here]( ../../../tinyclr/tutorials/intro.md)